Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 	* `ethereum/mempool/blocks` - contains the last 6 Ethereum blocks, some columns contain nulls
 	* `ethereum/mempool/transactions` - contains all Ethereum transactions from the last 6 blocks as well as mempool transactions

 Notes: to speed up the process, our architecture contains separate tables (`mempool*`) for unconfirmed transactions, as well as for blocks that with a certain probability can be forked off from the main chain.
-For Bitcoin, Bitcoin Cash, and Litecoin, `mempool*` contains the latest block transactions in addition to mempool transactions, and for Ethereum, that's the latest 6 blocks plus the mempool.
-Exception: for Bitcoin, Bitcoin Cash, and Litecoin, the `blocks` table also contains information about the latest block (this may change in the future).
+For Ethereum, that's the latest 6 blocks plus the mempool.
 For Ethereum, we do not "replay" transactions entirely (i.e. not looking for internal calls) for the last 6 blocks, so there is no `mempool/calls` table.

 **You can use filters** as follows: `?q=field(value)[,field(value)...]`, where `field` is the column by which a filter is needed, and `value` is a value, special value, or a range of values.
 The possible columns are listed in the tables below.
 Possible expressions for values:
 * `value` - e.g., ` bitcoin/blocks?q=id(0)` finds information about block 0